Anafim At Makom Community

 Tefilah Workshop

-During Tefilah Workshop, each cohort member masters tefillot (prayers) from the Shabbat service and the Torah service.
-Mastery of a tefilah requires the student to:
+During Tefilah Workshop, each cohort member works to master tefillot (prayers) from the Shabbat morning service and the Torah service.
+Mastery of a Tefilah requires the student to:

-- Sing or chant to lead the prayer in front of our community
+- Sing or chant to lead the Tefilah

-- Understand at least one key shoresh (root word) within the prayer
+- Understand at least one key shoresh (root word) within the Tefilah

-- Have a lively discussion with their teacher about the meaning of the prayer.
+- Have a lively discussion with their teacher about the meaning of the Tefilah including asking 3 juicy questions

 Students work individually or in self-selected groups with frequent check-ins with their teacher.
-In the second year of the program, students begin to study Torah and Haftarah trope and practice leyning (chanting Torah and Haftarah) in a Torah service.
+In the second year of the program, students begin to study Torah and practice leyning (chanting Torah and Haftarah) in a Torah service.

 Rosh Pinah – Capstone Projects

-We finish our day by working on our Rosh Pinah (cornerstone) projects.
 These projects are the most unique part of our BMitzvah program, encouraging the cohort to delve into Jewish history, culture, art, science, philosophy, ritual, ethics, cooking, and any other aspect of Jewish life they might be curious about.
-In the first year, the entire cohort works on projects grouped together by theme.
 Each project begins with a teacher-led crash course, giving the cohort the basic information they need to research on their own.
 The students then choose something within that topic, creating individual or partnered projects.
 Each project is presented to the community and reflected upon within the cohort.
-In preparing for the BMitzvah ceremony, each student creates a final, individual rosh pinah project on the topic of their choice.
+In preparing for the BMitzvah ceremony, each student creates a final, individual Rosh Pinah project on the topic of their choice.